timflutre/PlantBreedGame/README.md

 You can then run this image by using the same commands as above replacing `juliendiot/plantbreedgame` by `customplantbreedgame`

 # Usage

+## Game Initialisation

+To start playing, the game need some specific data (eg. the genotypes and haplotypes of the initial population, a data-base...).
+This initialisation can be done through the game.

+The first time you run the application, most of the game menus will show a message asking you to initialise the game.
+To do so you need to go to the `Admin` menue, and in `Game Initialisation` tab.
+There you will find a button that will start the game initialisation.
+Once the initialisation is completed (which takes about 2 minutes), the page will automatically reload and you will be able to connect and play the game.

+The game initialisation will automatically create an `admin` breeder with the default password `1234`.

+If the game have already been initialise, it is also possible to re-initialise it to start a new "fresh game".
+However in such case **all the data of the game will be lost**.

+> NOTE: Currently the game do not let you choose the game initialisation parameters, in order to change them, you need to manually modify the file `plantbreedgame_setup.Rmd` befor proceding to the initialisation.
+In a near future, you will be able to set the intialisation parameters from the game.

+## How to play

 Once the application is installed and working, _please_ read the game rules (tab `How to play?`) and start by downloading the initial data set as well as example files showing how requests should be formatted (all files listed at the bottom of the tab `How to play?`).